MP 2 Image Manipulation II

 insufficient, test cases into the monad framework on SVN.
 Although these are

-the same tests included in the mp2
+the same tests included in the mp2 folder, running them through monad may

 help you catch grading-related errors before they occur (such as incorrect file